-Operating on a single +5V supply, the ADC12020 uses a pipeline architecture and has error correction circuitry to help ensure maximum performance.
+Operating on a single +5V supply, the ADC12010 uses a pipeline architecture with error correction circuitry to help ensure maximum performance.
 The differential analog input signal is digitized to 12 bits.

 The reference input is buffered to ease the task of driving that pin.

-The output word rate is the same as the clock frequency, which can be between 100 kSPS and 30 MSPS (typical).
+The output word rate is the same as the clock frequency.
 The analog input voltage is acquired at the rising edge of the clock and the digital data for a given sample is delayed by the pipeline for 6 clock cycles.